$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsubsection{Perturbativity}

-The fit of the $R_{D^{(*)}}$ anomaly requires large mixing angles $s_{34}^{Q}$ and $s_{34}^{L}$, which translate to a sizeable Yukawa coupling $x_{34}^{\psi}$, thus pushing the model close to the boundary of the perturbative domain.
+The explanation of the $R_{D^{(*)}}$ anomaly requires large mixing angles $s_{34}^{Q}$ and $s_{34}^{L}$, which translate into a sizeable Yukawa coupling $x_{34}^{\psi}$, thus pushing the model close to the boundary of the perturbative domain.
 Perturbativity is a serious constraint over our model, since we need the low-energy 4321 theory to remain perturbative until the high scale of the twin Pati-Salam symmetry.
 When assessing the issue of perturbativity, two conditions must be satisfied: \begin{itemize} \item Firstly, the low-energy observables must be calculable in perturbation theory.
 For Yukawa couplings, we consider the typical bound $x_{34}^{\psi}<\sqrt{4\pi}$.
-Regarding the gauge coupling $g_{4}$, standard perturbativity criteria imposes the beta function criterium \cite{Goertz:2015nkp} $\left|\beta_{g_{4}}/g_{4}\right|<1$, which yields $g_{4}<4\pi\sqrt{3}/\sqrt{28}\approx4.11$. \item Secondly, the couplings must remain perturbative up to the energy scale of the UV completion, i.e.~we have to check that the couplings of the model do not face a Landau pole below the energy scale of the twin PS symmetry, namely $\mu\approx1\,\mathrm{PeV}$. \end{itemize} The phenomenologically convenient choice of large $g_{4}$ is not a problem for the extrapolation in the UV, thanks to the asymptotic freedom of the $SU(4)$ gauge factor, i.e.~the beta function remains negative in the UV, see Fig.~\ref{fig:Perturbativity_gauge}.
-The most problematic coupling is the Yukawa $x_{34}^{\psi}$, which is required to be large in order to address the $R_{D^{(*)}}$ anomaly.
-To investigate its running we use the one-loop renormalisation group equations (RGEs) of the 4321 model, namely for the gauge couplings beta functions $\beta_{g_{i}}=(dg_{i}/d\mu)/\mu$ we have \cite{DiLuzio:2018zxy}
+Regarding the gauge coupling $g_{4}$, standard perturbativity criteria imposes the beta function criterium \cite{Goertz:2015nkp} $\left|\beta_{g_{4}}/g_{4}\right|<1$, which yields $g_{4}<4\pi\sqrt{3}/\sqrt{28}\approx4.11$. \item Secondly, the couplings must remain perturbative up to the energy scale of the UV completion, i.e.~we have to check that the couplings of the model do not face a Landau pole below the energy scale of the twin PS symmetry, namely $\mu\approx1\,\mathrm{PeV}$. \end{itemize} The phenomenologically convenient choice of large $g_{4}$ is not a problem for the extrapolation in the UV, thanks to the asymptotic freedom of the $SU(4)$ gauge factor (see Fig.~\ref{fig:Perturbativity_gauge}).
+To investigate the running of the most problematic Yukawa $x_{34}^{\psi}$, we use the one-loop renormalisation group equations of the 4321 model (see Appendix~\ref{sec:RGE-equations}).

-where $n_{\Psi}=3$ is the number of vector-like families.
-Up to this point we have worked with Pati-Salam universal Yukawas $x_{i\alpha}^{\psi}$, however the universality is broken by RGE effects which we shall quantify now through the equations \cite{DiLuzio:2018zxy}